Have your say on shaping the City Corporation’s priorities

 Free morning swim

-Those aged 60 and over are eligible for a free morning swim from 7am until 9.30am.
-You can apply for a free season ticket on our season ticket page.
+Those aged under 16 or over 60 are eligible for a free morning swim from 7am until 9.30am, on production of proof of age.

 Carers